Sigurthorb/BatchSeleniumSuiteRunner/readme.md

 ### Next updates
-Because of a broken build of `Selenium Html Runner` this tool was created for `Selenium Standalone Server 2.53.1` This tool will be updated once the
+Because of a broken build of `Selenium Html Runner` this tool was created for `Selenium Standalone Server 2.53.1` This tool will be updated once the `Selenium Html Runner` is working again

-Functions will be changes to ES6 syntax

 ### Run dependecies